DIDSR/RAMAC/docs/README-copy.md

-**Registration-based Automated Matching and Correspondence (RAMAC)** is a tool for identify corresponding annotated regions of interest in a sequence of volumetric images.
+**Registration-based Automated Matching and Correspondence (RAMAC)** is a tool for identifying corresponding annotated regions of interest in a sequence of volumetric images.

 This repository contains code used in the paper:
 **_Image registration based automated lesion correspondence pipeline for longitudinal CT data_**